Spotifyd/spotifyd/README.md

 ## Configuration

 `Spotifyd` is able to run without configuration at all and will assume default values for most of the fields.
-However, running without configuration will only allow you to connect to it if you're on the same network as the daemon.
+However, running without configuration will only allow you to connect to it via Spotify Connect if you're on the same network as the daemon.

-> __Note:__ This is currently not possible anymore and under investigation.
-For more information and updates, take a look at #366.

 ### CLI options